HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/URDF_Export.md

 - Now, you are done and can export the object in URDF format by clicking on "Export robot to URDF" under "URDF Robot" script attached to root of your URDF scene object.

 - Now, export the Robot to URDF (In case of Tiago/Mobile Robots, go and remove the limit line for planar joints in the exported URDF -> Known to Cause Issues)
+**IMPORTANT!**

+*"After the first export, if you feel like exporting once more to pass-on some adjustments/updates that you made in your URDF object, you cannot do that with the same URDF object because first export fully messes up the overall configuration of URDF object.
+So, you need to start from the beginning all over again.
+Therefore, make sure to export the URDF scene only once you are fully satisfied with all the adjustments.*

 ## Apply Correction to Transform Data